 Above, Gilmar, one of FONAFIFO’s Managers of the Control and Monitoring Department, points to a contract issue during the field office site‐visit.
 We experienced their workflows first hand, viewed and learned about the numerous source documents, and then got heavily rained on while conducting the inventorying trip.
 No problem for anyone.
 I was told, “We can’t wait for the rain to stop or you would get nothing done.”
-This is the dry season BTW.
+This is the dry season, by the way.
 Seriously.
 The humid, hot and wet environment takes a toll on GPS units, UAVs, etc.

-On‐site, we discussed their existing environment – PC hardware/software, connectivity, devices, business operations workflows, wish lists, source records such as the Plano ‐ the official parcel ownership card/map from the National Registry needed by the PSA applicants and participants.
-Dates to the 1960s, totaling the area in all parcels was estimated to be 25%, or more, over the true land mass.
-Hence, overlaps in PSA parcels, based upon the surveying information contained on the Plano, is not unusual or unexpected.
+On‐site, we discussed their existing environment: PC hardware/software, connectivity, devices, business operations workflows, wish lists, and source records such as the Plano, the official parcel ownership card/map from the National Registry needed by the PSA applicants and participants.
+Dates to the 1960s, totaling the area in all parcels was estimated to be 25% or more, over the true land mass.
+Hence, overlaps in PSA parcels, based upon the surveying information contained on the Plano, are not unusual or unexpected.

 Below is a sample Plano.